CmlLib/CmlLib.Core-wiki/MinecraftPath.md

 ## Make custom directory structure

 There are two ways to make custom directory structure.
+Choose what you need.

 ### Set properties